Van Amstel family: Heraldry

 The Amstel coat of arms is depicted in the medieval Gelre Armorial (folio 107v.)

 The description of the coat of arms: barry of gold and sable (black), in eight pieces, over which a motley St. Andrew's cross of silver and gules (red) in two rows.

 Trivia

 Dutch writer and playwright Joost van den Vondel based his play Gijsbrecht van Aemstel on the history of Gijsbrecht IV of Amstel and his son Jan I of Amstel.
 Gijsbrecht has a bust on the facade of the Beurs van Berlage in Amsterdam, and also has a park in the city named after him.
-Cafes in Amsterdam, Breskens, Arnhem, and Majorca have been named Heren van Amstel after the dynasty.
+Cafes in Amsterdam, Breskens, Arnhem, and Mallorca have been named Heren van Amstel after the dynasty.